Phosphorus Cycling in Agriculture// here is the normal content // ?>

 Contact your county Extension office for more information about soil testing and taking a soil sample.

 As a grower in Delaware, you can help protect water quality by following best management practices (BMPs) when using fertilizers and manure.
 Fertilizer and manure applications are restricted to a three year crop-removal rate on “high P” soils (>150 FIV) to protect water quality.
 Alternatively, growers may opt to conduct a P Site Index to determine if other P management strategies (i.e., N-based management during one or more years of a crop rotation) are permitted.

 Boyd, C.E.
 1982.
 Liming fish ponds.
 Journal of Soil and Water Conservation 37:86-88.

 Shober, A.L.
 2008.
 Soils and fertilizers for Master Gardeners: Phosphorus in the home landscape.
 EDIS Document SL261/MG446.
 University of Florida – IFAS, Gainesville, FL. http://edis.ifas.ufl.edu/MG446

-Richard Taylor, Agronomy Extension Specialist, University of Delaware
+Richard Taylor, Agronomy Extension Specialist (retired), University of Delaware

 Original Publication Date: September 2015.
-Adapted from an original document prepared for UF/IFAS by A.L.
-Shober.
+Adapted from an original document prepared by A.L.
+Shober for UF-IFAS.